AdaCore/spark2014/docs/lrm/source/packages.rst

    * the expression of a type conversion occurring in a non-interfering context.

-   The same restrictions also apply to a call to a volatile function.
+   The same restrictions also apply to a call to a volatile function and to the evaluation of any attribute which is defined to introduce an implicit dependency on a volatile state abstraction [(these are the Callable, Caller, Count, and Terminated attributes; see section :ref:`tasks-and-synchronization`)].

 .. _etu-external_state_variables-lr: